-Green River State Park (Utah) is an example of a hardened boat ramp used for launching multi-day trips on the Green River.
-The site also includes a developed campground with shower facilities.
+Green River State Park (Utah) is an example of a hardened boat ramp used for launching multi-day trips on the Green

+COMPONENTS OF THE DESIGN PROCESS

+CONCEPT DESIGN

-COMPONENTS OF THE DESIGN PROCESS CONCEPT DESIGN The design process will vary depending on the scale, complexity, location, and budget of the project.
-Regardless of these factors, designers must address the spatial considerations associated with the project goals (i.e., configuration of the project area), actions that respond to the objectives (e.g., surface material durable enough to handle 200 users per day), the criteria and issues associated with the design (project sideboards), the site amenities, and how each amenity is spatially represented on the site.
-To determine the level of design needed to guide a project, components are separated into the following stages: - Concept design - Site limitations - Construction documentation, details, and specifications - Constructability (includes construction feasibility, construction management, materials staging, and implementation of resource protection measures) - Construction period and timing The concept design is a spatial representation of the on-site facilities and how their distribution and locations work to mitigate site issues and support desired user experiences.
+- The design process will vary depending on the scale, complexity, location, and budget of the project. - Regardless of these factors, designers must address the spatial considerations associated with the project goals (i.e., configuration of the project area), actions that respond to the objectives (e.g., surface material durable enough to handle 200 users per day), the criteria and issues associated with the design (project sideboards), the site amenities, and how each amenity is spatially represented on the site.

+To determine the level of design needed to guide a project, components are separated into the following stages:

+- Concept design

+- Site limitations

+- Construction documentation, details, and specifications

+- Constructability (includes construction feasibility, construction management, materials staging, and implementation of resource protection measures)

+- Construction Period and Timing

+The concept design is a spatial representation of the on-site facilities and how their distribution and locations work to mitigate site issues and support desired user experiences.
 The conceptual design is a graphic representation of the design program (i.e. the design and associated management).
 The design program may be as simple as communicating the need for a small parking area, staging location, and graded beach for primary use by individuals launching their own boats or it may be a more extensive design program that includes more developed infrastructure and separated areas for day use, boat launch area, and commercial raft operations that are actively managed.

-WEST SHORE DAY USE AREA West Shore Day Use Area (Mount Hood National Forest, Timothy Lake, Oregon) is a day-use recreation site, trailhead parking area, and designated hand launch area for paddlecraft users.
+West Shore Day Use Area is a day-use recreation site, trailhead parking area, and designated hand launch area for paddlecraft users.
 Concept design illustrates the site program and spatial considerations.
 Credit: Jordan Secter.

+SITE LIMITATIONS

-SITE LIMITATIONS Site limitations such as topography, land ownership, existing infrastructure, subgrade utilities, sensitive environmental and cultural resources, stockpiling/disposal constraints, and construction access influence constructability of the design.
-TASKS influences the ability of equipment to access the site.
-Develop a plan for how to use the byproducts from site clearing to support the construction efforts.
-Identify areas for staging and stockpiling materials that do not impact sensitive resources.
+Site limitations such as topography, land ownership, existing infrastructure, subgrade utilities, sensitive environmental and cultural resources, stockpiling/disposal constraints, and construction access influence constructability of the design.

-Consider how existing topography

-Coordinate construction access with neighboring landowners and agencies.
-Identifying necessary permissions, permits, and agreements associated with access will help determine the size and amount of equipment that may enter the site to support the work.

 CONSTRUCTION DOCUMENTATION